CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 * _L - choose LOD from VADDR from last register, after other components.
 * _C - compare (by using z-compare function from sampler) fetched data from image (first component of pixel) with Z-COMP component from VADDR.
+Working only with floating point images.
 * _O - apply offset to image's address (add X, Y and Z offset to X, Y and Z coordinates).

 ### Instruction set